marc-q/doctra/CONTRIBUTING.md

 ##How To Submit A (Good) Feature Request?

-First, check if your request matches one of the templates underneath.
+1. Check if your request matches one of the templates underneath.
 If so, copy the template and fill in the blanks.
-Seccond, make sure to add the **Feature** tag to the issue.
+2. Make sure to add the **Feature** tag to the issue.

 ###Templates
 New Object: